 Meanwhile on Google, their social extensions show your Google+ followers, which is a nice idea but no one uses Google+.

-Even though AdWords gives us the power to regularly view and control our demographic targeting on the Google Display Network, they leave us in the dark when it comes to search.
+Even though Google Ads gives us the power to regularly view and control our demographic targeting on the Google Display Network, they leave us in the dark when it comes to search.
 Currently, Google offers no kind of demographic-based targeting on the search network.